Marietta, Georgia: Personal income

-The median household income was $40,645 and the median family income was $47,340.
-Males had a median income of $31,186 and females $30,027.
-The per capita income was $23,409.
-About 11.5% of families and 15.7% of the population were below the poverty line.
-21.3% of those under age 18 and 10.2% of those aged 65 or over.
+In 2022 the median household income was $67,589 and the per capita income was $40,767.
+About 12.8% of the population were below the poverty line.

 Industry

 Dobbins Air Reserve Base on the south side of town and a Lockheed Martin manufacturing plant are among the major industries in the city.
 The Lockheed Georgia Employees Credit Union is based in Marietta.

 Top employers

 According to Marietta's 2021 Annual Comprehensive Financial Report, the top employers within the city are :

 Infrastructure

 Utilities

 The city operates Marietta Power under the auspices of the Board of Lights & Water.

 Roads

 Interstate 75 and U.S. 41 run through the eastern part of the city.
 State routes 3, 5, and 120 also run through Marietta.

 Transit systems

-CobbLinc, Marietta/Cobb County's Transit System and Xpress GA Buses serve the City.
+CobbLinc, Marietta/Cobb County's Transit System and Xpress GA Buses serve the city.

 Rail

 The CSX freight trains between Atlanta and Chattanooga (Western & Atlantic Subdivision) still run a block west of the town square, past the 1898-built former railroad depot (now the Visitor Center).

 Into the 1950s the Louisville and Nashville Railroad operated the Midwest-Florida trains, the Cincinnati-Florida Flamingo and the Chicago-Florida Southland, which made daily stops in Marietta Depot.
 Into the 1960s, the L&N's Chicago & St. Louis-Florida trains, Dixie Flyer and Dixie Limited also made stops there.
-The final train was the L&N's St. Louis, Missouri - Evansville, Iindiana - Atlanta Georgian which ended service on April 30, 1971.
+The final train was the L&N's St. Louis, Missouri - Evansville, Indiana - Atlanta Georgian which ended service on April 30, 1971.
 (Until 1968 the train also had a northern leg from Evansville to Chicago.)